Scaling Laws for Imitation Learning in Single-Agent Games: Scaling up imitation learning

 \subsection{Extension to reinforcement learning}

 Given the stark trends we found for BC in the previous sections, we investigate whether similar trends can be found for RL.
-We explore this briefly for the game of NetHack since several works in the past years have attempted RL-based approaches for NetHack~\citep{kuttler2020nethack, dungeons_and_data} without too much success, unlike in Atari.
+We explore this briefly for the game of NetHack since several works in the past years have attempted RL-based approaches for NetHack~\citep{kuttler2020nethack, dungeons_and_data} without coming close to solving the game, unlike is the case for Atari.
 We investigate the role of model size and environment interactions using approaches 1 and 2 from~\autoref{subsec:bc-loss-scaling} applied to IMPALA~\citep{espeholt2018impala}.

 While learning curves in RL tend to have high variance,~\autoref{fig:rl-return-figs} suggests that compute-optimal agents should increase both the number of parameters and number of environment interactions as the FLOP budgets are scaled up.
 We also find that the NetHack game score varies smoothly with FLOPs and hence can be seen as a \emph{natural performance metric}~\citep{hilton2023scaling}.
 We provide complete details of our setup and results in~\autoref{appendix:nethack-rl-scaling-laws}.